mjgm97/ludix-platform/README.md

 and sequence-index plot are compared side by side.
-Clustering runs on a **validated sequence dissimilarity** (Levenshtein / edit-distance family, Euclidean, Manhattan, cosine, or Jensen–Shannon) with **PAM (k-medoids)**, agglomerative linkage, or k-means, and reports a **silhouette** score for the partition — turning “types of players” into a defensible, quantified split.
+Clustering runs on a **validated sequence dissimilarity** (Levenshtein / edit-distance family, Euclidean, Manhattan, cosine, or Jensen–Shannon) with **PAM (k-medoids)**, agglomerative linkage, or k-means, and reports a **silhouette** score for the partition, turning “types of players” into a defensible, quantified split.

 <div align="center">